devExcale/acsai-obsidian/Systems and Networking/Unit 1/Operating System/Process.md

 ### Terminated

 In *terminated* state, the process has finished executing and all the resources used by it have to be freed.

-## Creating a Process

-A process may create other processes through [System Calls](/Systems%20and%20Networking/Unit%201/Operating%20System/System%20Calls.md), the creator process is called **parent** while the created process is called **child**.
-Each new process is given a unique id (PID) and stores the parent process' id (PPID).

-Regarding resources, there are two possibilities:
-- The child is a perfect copy of the parent, sharing the same [text and data segments](/Systems%20and%20Networking/Unit%201/Architecture/Virtual%20Memory.md#Virtual%20Address%20Space) in the memory;
-- The child is a brand new process, with a different program loaded into the [address space](/Systems%20and%20Networking/Unit%201/Architecture/Virtual%20Memory.md#Virtual%20Address%20Space).

-The parent process, after creating the child, has two options:
-- Wait for the child process to terminate and then continue executing;
-- Run concurrently with the child without being blocked.